api3dao/old-api3-docs/docs/next/grp-members/dashboard/videos.md

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2,3]" />

-The DAO dashboard videos have been incorporated into other pages but can be viewed quickly from the list below.
+The DAO dashboard videos have been incorporated the [Staking Token](staking.md) and [Proposals and Voting](proposals.md)  pages.
+This page allows quick access to all available dashboard videos.

 ## Staking Page Overview